Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "Ω custom paste text": Controls what html will be pasted by "custom paste" in "editor \_extras" e.g. `"Ω custom paste text": "<span style=\"font-size: 20px; color:#3399ff\">◆</span>"`

+"Ω custom paste extra texts": Controls what html will be pasted by the correspondingly labeled paste in "editor \_pastes" (See "editor \_pastes" for an example)

 "Ω enable main/window_browser/editor/etc.": If set to "n", doesn't enable the corresponding set of shortcuts for the respective functions (useful for addon compatability in a pinch)